 Allow interior designer Raili Clasen to demonstrate the impact an oversized pendant can have on a small space.
-In this dining room, a large-scale pendant complete with a jet-black shade brings the drama, complementing a statement wall outfitted with black inkblot wallpaper and a set of dark dining chairs.
+In this dining room, a large-scale pendant complete with a jet-black shade brings the drama, complementing a set of dark dining chairs and a statement wall outfitted with black inkblot wallpaper.

-Another case for opting for an oversized light fixture, this dining room designed by Studio McGee features a large lantern pendant.
-Situated above the table, the lantern draws the eye up, highlighting the light and airy aesthetic imparted by the wall-to-ceiling windows, and essentially serving as a focal point in the room.
+This dining room designed by Studio McGee features a large lantern pendant, providing another case for opting for an oversized light fixture.
+Situated above the table, the lantern draws the eye up, highlighting the light and airy aesthetic imparted by the wall-to-ceiling windows and essentially serving as a focal point in the room.

 Modern Pendant Chandelier

 A linear light fixture, like the modern pendant chandelier seen in this space designed by interior designer Joyce Downing Pickens of JDP Interiors, is particularly fitting for a dining room where a long table is the focal point.
 It casts direct light along the length of the table, ensuring no one is ever dining in the dark.

 Take a cue from interior designer Leanne Ford and forgo typical dining room light fixture options (i.e., chandeliers and pendants) in favor of an unexpected—but equally chic—choice: a set of wall-mounted sconces.
 Here, midcentury modern-inspired fixtures light up an updated traditional-style dining room.